 On top of that sit purpose-built locks: AsyncReadWriteLock (actor + continuations, writer priority), ReadWriteLock (pthread for hot paths where async overhead hurts), AsyncMutex, UnfairLock, and FileLock (flock advisory with upgrade/downgrade for cross-process safety).

-Structured memory lives in the same file.
-It is a bitemporal entity-fact model.
+Structured memory lives in the same file as a bitemporal entity-fact model.
 Entities have kinds and normalized aliases.
 Facts are (subject, predicate, object) where object can be string, int, double, bool, data, timestamp, or entity reference.
 Every fact carries two half-open time ranges: valid time (when the fact is true in the world) and system time (when the system recorded it).
 Queries are asOf(systemTime, validTime).
 Retraction closes the system range.
 Evidence links every fact back to the exact frame, chunk, and UTF-8 span that produced it.
 Dedup is by SHA-256 of the triple.

-The structured facts use the identical FTS5 engine, the identical WAL append path, and the identical commit protocol as every other frame.
-An assertion of “the user switched to dark mode on 2026-03-12” with its source span becomes a bitemporal row whose evidence pointer points back to the exact chunk and UTF-8 range.
+Structured facts share the same FTS5 engine, WAL append path, and commit protocol as every other frame.
+Asserting “the user switched to dark mode on 2026-03-12” with its source span produces a bitemporal row whose evidence pointer targets that chunk and UTF-8 range.
 It survives the same WAL replay and header selection as the transcript frames that produced it.

-Hybrid Search and Token-Aware RAG Assembly
+Hybrid search and token-aware RAG

 Search has four lanes: BM25 (FTS5), vector (Accelerate or MetalANNS), structured facts, and pure timeline fallback.